pivotal/workstation-setup/README.md

 ### Designer Machine

-If you're setting up an engineering machine run the following:
+If you're setting up a design machine run the following:

 ```sh
 $ ./designer.sh